Timea's Kitchen

 Skinless Sausages

-• Hungarian Stuffed Peppers-Served in Bowl With Sour Cream
+• Two Hungarian Stuffed Peppers Served In Green Bowl With Sour Cream

 Hungarian Stuffed Peppers